-19.6 If a student has acquired less than 60% of the credits taken in their study programme after one academic year, the following binding condition will be imposed for the next enrolment in the same training programme or in strongly related training programmes.
+19.7 If a student has acquired less than 60% of the credits taken in their study programme after one academic year, the following binding condition will be imposed for the next enrolment in the same training programme or in strongly related training programmes.

-The further enrolment of a student in a Bachelor's or Master's programme, a strongly related programme, a bridging or preparatory programme is refused if the student was enrolled in two previous years in that programme and each of these years obtained less than 60% of the credits taken in their study programme.
+The further enrolment of a student in a Bachelor's or Master's programme, a strongly related programme, a bridging or preparatory programme is refused in a subsequent academic year if the student was enrolled in two previous years in that programme and each of these years obtained less than 60% of the credits taken in their study programme.